Dynamic Principal Component Analysis in High Dimensions: Dynamic principal component analysis with sparsity

 \subsection{Tuning parameters}

-In this section, we discuss how to select parameters which are involved in the estimation procedure.
-Note that in the dynamic setting, the dimension of principal subspaces of interest may be the same or different for $t$ which depends on the situation.
-It could be fixed in advance or selected based on the fraction of explained variance (FVE).
-We mainly consider tuning three other parameters, the bandwidth $h$, the sparsity parameter $\rho_t$ and the thresholding parameter $\gamma_t$.
+In this section, we discuss how to select parameters that are involved in the estimation procedure.
+Note that in the dynamic setting, the number of principal eigenvectors of interest $d$ may be a constant or vary with $t$.
+There exists no consensus on the selection of $d$ which depends on the specific application.
+For example, it could be selected based on the fraction of variance explained (FVE).
+In supervised problems such as regression or classification, it may be tuned by $k$-fold cross validation to minimize the prediction/classification error.
+Here we mainly consider tuning three other parameters, the bandwidth $h$, the sparsity parameter $\rho_t$ and the thresholding parameter $\gamma_t$.
 We suggest to select them in a sequential manner \citep{chen2015localized,chen2016dynamic}.
 For the bandwidth $h$, we use the leave-one-curve-out cross-validation approach \citep{rice1991estimating,yao2005functionala}.
-Specifically, we tune the bandwidth $h$ given $\rho_t=0$ and $\gamma_t=0$ by the following procedure,
+Specifically, we tune the bandwidth $h$ given $\rho_t=0$ and $\gamma_t=0$ by maximizing the cross-validated inner product,